appseconnect/docs/_posts/ProcessFlow Management/Nodes and Links/2020-12-15-working-with-Start-Node.md

 By default, the **Polling type** would be selected.

+### Trigger Type - Polling

-3) Selection of Polling Type will allow your processflow to trigger a normal sync process either manually or if scheduled.
+a) Selection of Polling Type will allow your processflow to trigger a normal sync process either manually or if scheduled.
+Click on the SAVE button after selecting the Radio button for POLLING Type.

+b) [Design](/processflow/creating-processflow/) and [Deploy](/processflow/deploying-and-executing-processfloww/#deploying-processflows-to-environment) your ProcessFlow to your choice of environment.

+c) [Execute](/processflow/deploying-and-executing-processfloww/#executing-deployed-processflow) ProcessFlow by clicking on the PLAY button on your designer page.

+d) You can anytime check your snapshot for the execution status and data survey for both Trigger Types.
+For more details on Snapshot, [Click Here](/processflow/snapshot-processflow/).

+### Trigger Type - Event

-4) On selecting the Trigger Type as **Event**, the following field would appear: **Enter Register URL**.
+a) On selecting the Trigger Type as **Event**, the following field would appear: **Enter Register URL**.

 ![startnode2](\staticfiles\processflow\media\startnode2.PNG)

-5) Provide the details for these fields.
+b) Provide the details for the field.

 - **Enter Register URL :** You will have to provide your Organisation name as the sub-domain that would be merged with the APPseCONNECT Domain.